akash-jagtapv/akash-jagtapv/README.md

 - 👋 Hi, I’m @akash-jagtapv
-- 👀 I’m interested in Flutter Development
+- 👀 I’m interested in Backend Development
-- 🌱 I’m currently learning Flutter Development
+- 🌱 I’m currently learning Spring Framework
 <!--- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me flutter.akashjagtap@gmail.com --->
+- 📫 How to reach me aj5958302@gmail.com --->

 <!---
 akash-jagtapv/akash-jagtapv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.